Master of garden sculpture Svetlana Semyonova

 Jewelry stone carving art by Anatoly Zhukov

-Among contemporary genres in jewelry and lapidary art is not so much work on the stone sculpture depicting busts or people who were historical figures concerning the recent past.
-Very important is the accuracy and detail of the exterior of a human immortalized in stone.
-Remarkable Yekaterinburg master Anatoly Ivanovich Zhukov has created the cycle of historical busts in this “rare” stone-cutting art genre.
+Among contemporary genres in jewelry and lapidary art stone sculpture depicting busts of historical figures are rare.
+Such art requires the accuracy and detail of the exterior of a human immortalized in stone.
+Renowned Yekaterinburg master Anatoly Ivanovich Zhukov has created the series of historical busts in this “rare” stone-cutting art genre.

-Anatoly Zhukov – Yekaterinburg artist stone-cutter and master of stone-cutting art restorer of the highest category.
-Honored lapidary artist, Commander of the Order of AK Denisov-Uralsky.
-Member of the Russian Artists’ Union (1995).
-He is one of the few jewelers who actively cuts stone, finding more and more new treatment methods and new forms.
+Yekaterinburg artist stone-cutter, Zhukov is a master of stone-cutting and art restorer of the highest category.
+He is an Honored lapidary artist, Commander of the Order of AK Denisov-Uralsky, and a member of the Russian Artists’ Union (1995).

-The master’s works are kept in museums in Moscow (Russian Museum of Decorative-Applied and Folk Art), St. Petersburg (Hermitage), Tyumen, Chelyabinsk, Miass, Orenburg, Krasnoyarsk, Barnaul, Sergiev Posad, Kemerovo, Khanty-Mansiysk, Yekaterinburg and the Sverdlovsk region, in foreign collections (state and private), as well as in private collections in Russia’s cultural elite, including Vladimir Putin, and Dmitry Medvedev.
+The master’s works are kept in museums in Moscow (Russian Museum of Decorative-Applied and Folk Art) and St. Petersburg (Hermitage).
+In addition, museums in Tyumen, Chelyabinsk, Miass, Orenburg, Krasnoyarsk, Barnaul, Sergiev Posad, Kemerovo, Khanty-Mansiysk, Yekaterinburg and the Sverdlovsk region.
+Also, foreign collections (state and private), as well as private collections in Russia’s cultural elite, including Vladimir Putin, and Dmitry Medvedev.

 Dmitry Puchkov exquisite terracotta sculpture